 Renewable energy is clean electricity derived from natural sources.
 It cannot be depleted.
-The most important part about renewable energy is that it is clean; it releases no greenhouse emissions and does not contribute to the greenhouse effect and is imperative to the fight against climate change.
+The most important part about renewable energy is that it is clean; it releases no greenhouse gas emissions and does not contribute to the greenhouse effect.
+That's why renewable energy is incredibly important in the fight against climate change.

 Types of Renewable Energy

 Concentrated solar power (CSP) is similar to solar PV energy except it uses the sun's heat rather than its light energy.
 CSP systems are made up of two parts: a reflector, a mirror, directs the sunlight to the receiver, which takes in the energy directed from the reflector and converts it into usable electricity.

 CSP is a relatively new technology and therefore is not widely developed.
 However, there are four main types of CSP, the two most prominent being the parabolic trough system and the central receiver system.
 The parabolic trough system has u-shaped reflectors that move with the sun, allowing for maximum concentration all day.
 The central receiver system can concentrate the sun's energy up to 1,500 times more than its normal intensity.
 In this system, there is a field of reflectors that all concentrate energy onto a single tower receiver.

 Geothermal energy uses the earth's natural heat for electricity and home heating/cooling.
 Due to these two different uses, there are two types of geothermal energy: geothermal power plants and geothermal heat pumps.

 Geothermal power plants use drilling to fracture rock and extract hot water and steam.
 These fluids then turn turbines to generate electricity.
 Geothermal heat pumps are more small-scale and simple.
 Fluid travels through a system of pumps extending a few hundred feet underground, where the temperature is constant year-round.
 During the summer, it cools the fluid, which is then used to cool the house, and during the winter, it warms the fluid to warm the house.